-F.2.7 Communication Links Between Watchdog and Primary, and Between Primary and Secondary, Are Down
+Communication links between the Watchdog and Primary, and between the Primary and Secondary, are down Scenario

 The connections between the Watchdog and the Primary server, and between the Primary server and Secondary server, are broken.

 For the Watchdog to continue monitoring the Primary server, switch the Secondary server to be the new Primary and set this new Primary to the PRIMARY ALONE state.
 Later, set up a new Secondary server and synchronize it with the Primary.